-What is a shipping zone?
-UPS and FedEx both use zones for each package you send.
-Shipping contracts are divided into zone pricing and each package is price based on the destination zone.
+UPS & FedEx shipping zones are crucial for each package you send.
+Shipping contracts are divided into zone pricing.
+Each package is price based on the destination zone.
 You cannot get away from zones, so investigate what a zone really is and how to determine your zones.

-Shipping zones are based on the distance a package travels from origination to the final destination.
-These distances are formulated into various zones.
-Since zones are calculated based on where your package originates, make sure you use the zone chart specific to your originating ZIP code.
+UPS & FedEx shipping zones are based on the distance a package travels from origination to the final destination.
+These distances are formulated in various zones.
+Since UPS & FedEx shipping zones start where your package originates, make sure to use the zone chart specific to your originating ZIP code.

 The zones also change with each service.
 For example, Ground does not have the same zip code range as Next Day Air.

-To get list of FedEx zones from your zip code, http://www.fedex.com/ratetools/RateToolsMain.do and use the “Get FedEx Zone Locators” function.
+Get a list of FedEx zones from your zip code, and use the “Get FedEx Zone Locators” function.
 Just enter your zip code and hit the “Get zone locator.”
 FedEx will provide a list of all other zip codes and the zone it is located in.
 A popup window will open that says “Download Rates.”
-Click on “Download Rates” box.
+Click on the “Download Rates” box.
 Your FedEx Zone Locator will appear in a PDF file, ready to print.

-To get list of UPS zones from your zip code, go directly to UPS with this link https://www.ups.com/content/us/en/shipping/cost/zones/continental_us.html.
+To get a list of UPS zones from your zip code, go directly to UPS with this link.
 Enter your zip code in the download zone charts box and hit the “Download” button.
 UPS will provide a list of all other zip codes and the zone it is located in.

 One of the biggest mistakes in contract negotiation is coming to the negotiation table unprepared.
-Carriers know more about a shipper’s distribution than the shipper in most cases.
+UPS & FedEx shipping zones are very important.
+UPS & FedEx know more about a shipper’s distribution than the shipper in most cases.
 Know how many packages are delivered in each zone among various weight ranges before you start the process.
 How many packages each year will receive greater discounts.
-Contact us if you have more questions, we are happy to help with a free benchmark analysis.
+Contact us if you have more questions.
+We are happy to help with a free benchmark analysis.